avnet-iotconnect/iotc-python-lite-snap-examples/boards/bb400/smart_asset_kpi_Guide.md

 # IOTCONNECT Smart Asset Monitoring
-# KPI and Sensor Implementation Guide (Consolidated)
+# KPI and Sensor Implementation Guide

 This guide explains how to configure and interpret Key Performance Indicators (KPIs) in the Smart Asset Monitoring application and how to integrate common industrial sensors with the ED 549/BB 400 data acquisition system.
 It is written for engineers and operators who are connecting hardware to the platform and need to build meaningful dashboards.